 Laurie Montoya is the president and founder of BikerDown, a nonprofit seeking to assist and support motorcyclists that have been injured.
 Last August, Dennis Tye, lost his leg in a motorcycle accident when a car made a left turn and struck him.
 He was in the hospital for over three months and endured nearly 20 surgical procedures.
 Tye is currently using a wheelchair until he receives a prosthetic leg.
 Tye expressed his difficulty with mobility trying to enter his home to Montoya, who had BikerDown build a ramp for easier entry.
 The organization assists with funeral arrangements, financial management and actively promotes that bikers maintain good insurance.
 Their annual May fundraiser is Motorcycle Safety Awareness Day where riders will travel from Parker to Littleton.
 Montoya explains that accidents do occur; therefore it is best to proactively acquire the right motorcycle insurance to account for the high costs of severe accidents.

 If you or a loved one have been injured or killed in a motorcycle accident, you may be eligible for financial compensation to account for your losses and distress.
-The Law Firm of Jeremy Rosenthal is a champion for Colorado injury victims.
+The Denver accident lawyers at the Law Firm of Jeremy Rosenthal is a champion for Colorado injury victims.
 We will aggressively pursue financial reparations through civil actions.
 For a free consultation, contact the office today at (303) 825-2223.